- Reference # A.2.1819106

-• Project research participant Queensland Alliance for Agriculture and Food Innovation, the University of Queensland (QAAFI-UQ) ; Radicle Seeds Australia ; GC & SR Rickertt ; Harris Operations Pty Ltd – Strathmore Station ; BIJ & RJ Pedracini – Prestwood Station ; NRM Northern Gulf ; AgForce Qld Farmers ; Elders Rural Services
+- Project research participant Queensland Alliance for Agriculture and Food Innovation, The University of Queensland (QAAFI-UQ) ; Radicle Seeds Australia Pty Ltd ; GC & SR Rickertt ; Harris Operations Pty Ltd – Strathmore Station ; BIJ & RJ Pedracini – Prestwood Station ; Northern Gulf Resource Management Group Ltd ; AgForce Qld Farmers Ltd ; Elders Rural Services Australia Limited

 Summary

-This project proposes a participatory on-farm program with growers driving the RD&E activities to identify best crop and management options and bridge gaps between present and potential yields.
-The research will assist building farmers’ skills, and identifying high profit and low risk options in broadacre cropping by trialling sorghum , maize and forage crops.
+This project was a participatory on-farm program, with growers leading the RD&E activities to identify the best crop and management options and to bridge the gap between current and potential yields.
+The research supported skill development among farmers and identified high-profit, low-risk options in broadacre cropping by trialling sorghum, maize and forage crops.

-1. Work with farmers to identify and address knowledge gaps in cropping and ensure they are engaged across the life of the project through a participatory approach to RD&E.
+- Working with farmers to identify and address knowledge gaps in cropping, ensuring their engagement throughout the life of the project through a participatory RD&E approach.

-4. Work with Radicle Seeds Australia and Elders to identify optimum combinations of hybrid characteristics in maize and sorghum crops and forages likely to confer adaptation to northern Australia’s environments and markets.
+- Collaborating with Radicle Seeds Australia Pty Ltd and Elders Rural Service Australia Limited to identify optimal combinations of hybrid characteristics in maize, sorghum, and forage crops suited to northern Australia’s environments and markets.

-5. Communicate project outputs with farmers, consultants, AgForce members, and agribusinesses across the Gilbert and Burdekin catchments.
+- Communicating project outcomes with farmers, consultants, AgForce members, and agribusinesses across the Gilbert and Burdekin catchments.

 Expected outcomes

-• $10 million in farm gate returns across north Queensland with peak adoption estimated to be 84 per cent.
+- The project delivered approximately $10 million in farm gate returns across North Queensland, with peak adoption estimated at 84 per cent.

-• Improve understanding of how crops need to be managed to maximise yields and minimise risks; boost knowledge on the performance of available varieties of grain cereals and grain forages in northern Queensland environments, and enhance adoption of known technologies such as conservation agriculture.
-This will help farmers and agri-businesses make more informed decisions and investments in broadacre cropping with a deeper understanding of profit and risk drivers.
+- It has improved understanding of crop management practices required to maximise yields and minimise risk.
+The project also enhanced knowledge of the performance of available grain cereal and forage varieties in northern Queensland environments, and supported the adoption of proven technologies such as conservation agriculture.
+These outcomes will enable farmers and agri-businesses to make more informed decisions and investments in broadacre cropping, with a clearer understanding of profit and risk drivers.

-• Seed companies having an improved understanding of optimum combinations of crop physiological traits in sorghum and maize, for different environments across Northern Australia.
+- Seed companies have gained valuable insights into the optimal combinations of crop physiological traits in sorghum and maize for various environments across northern Australia.

-• Farmer advocacy groups producing better informed policy briefs based on robust evidence on productivity potential of alternative broad acre cropping options.
+- Farmer advocacy groups are now better equipped to develop informed policy briefs, backed by robust evidence on the productivity potential of alternative broadacre cropping options.

 Publications